carlos-santiago-2017/InsideTheMachine/README.md

 Steps 1 through 12 in the previous section don't take an arbitrary amount of time to complete.
 Rather, they are performed according to the pulse of the clock that governs every action the processor takes.

 This clock pulse, which is generated by a **clock generator** module on the motherboard and is fed into the processor from the outside, times the functioning of the processor so that, on the DLW-1 at least, all three steps of the fetch-execute loop are completed in exactly one beat of the clock.
-Thus, the program in Figure 2-9, as I have traced its execution in the preceding section, tales exactly four clock beats to finisg execution, because a new instruction is fetched on each beat of the clock.
+Thus, the program in Figure 2-9, as I have traced its execution in the preceding section, tales exactly four clock beats to finishig execution, because a new instruction is fetched on each beat of the clock.

 One obvious way to speed up the execution of prgrams on the DLW-1 would be to speed up its clock generator so that each step takes less time to complete.
 This is generally true of all microprocessors, hence the race among microprocessor designers to build and market chips with ever-higher clock speeds.
 (We will talk more about the relationship between clock speed and performance in Chapter 3)